jatin69/srijan-2019/articles/debunking-the-fabricated-AI.md

 ---
 Question ? | Answer ! |
 --- | --- |
-writer | Swati Gautam - MSc 1st year
+writer | Swati Gautam - MSc 1st year|
+editor | Shruti Katyal |
+content | what is AI - misconceptions - myths - conclusion |
+plagiarism | 5%.
+[Report Link] (./plag-reports/plag-debunking-the- fabricated-AI-v1.pdf.)
 ---

 Artificial Intelligence.
 If you're not living under a rock you must have heard of this term.
 And if you do know, you must be fascinated by it.
 After all, the words say it all.
 In layman's term - intelligence that has been created.

 A simple google search will come up with hundreds of articles, books, media, movies devoted to it.
 And images. ​Abundant ​ images.

 Neurons firing, robots thinking, code pouring down a screen and if you're lucky you might as well find " The Terminator " buried somewhere in there.

 But is this how we define AI?
 An omnipotent robot?
 Or is it just something Hollywood fancies us to buy?

 Perhaps, it is easier to connect to an audience via these clichés.
 But do we need them today?
 In the age of Alexa, Cortana, face detection in mobile phones and Google Maps, do we really require false depiction of AI?

 This is how Wikipedia defines AI.
 " Artificial intelligence (AI) is intelligence demonstrated by machines, in contrast to the natural intelligence displayed by humans and other animals.
 Colloquially, the term 'artificial intelligence'